alam-ora/oracle-pgx/visualize-graphviz/content.md

 ![](./images/open-graph-viz.jpg)

 3. Upon a successful login you will be presented the following home page.
-The principal points of entry for the GraphViz application are the query editor and the graph lists.
+The principal point of entry for the GraphViz application is the query editor, and also the graph list.

 ![](./images/graph-viz-home.png)